zubyj/triviamorph/facemorph-quiz/assets/docs/privacy-policy.md

 - To request to delete your uploaded and/or morphed image before the 24 hour rentention period, our contact information is listed below.

+- By using our app, you consent to our privacy policy.

 ## Contact Us

 If you have any questions or suggestions about our Privacy Policy, please do not hesitate to contact us at zubydevelops@gmail.com.